pyroesp/PlayStation-1-Reset-Mod/README.md

 Proof of concept of the first version: https://www.youtube.com/watch?v=H-n-7R_S09U
 Final proof of concept of the first version: https://www.youtube.com/watch?v=lb_uCGyv6pY

-See also [a 6 part video playlist](https://www.youtube.com/playlist?list=PLGaX4WJGgdHiliTw9mCHme-9vNLV6fG6E) where I go from the Arduino Nano to a PIC16F18325 and a schematic with PCB.
+See also [an 8 part video playlist](https://www.youtube.com/playlist?list=PLGaX4WJGgdHiliTw9mCHme-9vNLV6fG6E) where I go from the Arduino Nano to a PIC16F18325 and a schematic with PCB.

 Three controllers programmed
 ----------------------------
 Digital, Analog and GUNCON controllers have been programmed.

+/* Controller ID */
 #define ID_DIG_CTRL 0x5A41 // digital
+#define ID_ANP_CTRL 0x5A73 // analog/pad
-#define ID_ANS_CTRL 0x5A73 // analog/stick
+#define ID_ANS_CTRL 0x5A53 // analog/stick
 #define ID_GUNCON_CTRL 0x5A63 // light gun

-Two different combos programmed
+Two different combos programmed, one for the normal controllers and one for the GUNCON.

 License
 -------